The bluebell woods of Clumber

 The School House was the home of the school teacher for the village school in Hardwick and he probably walked along the path you have just come along to get to the school.
 It's now a private house and as you walk past it you will notice it is hexagonal in shape.

 Watch out for traffic on this section of the walk.
 Continue along the farm track for around ¾ of a mile (1.2 km) until you eventually come to a tarmac road.
 At this junction carefully cross the road and head downhill.
-After 200yd (182m) yards a wooden bridle way sign on your right will point you in the right direction, through Scots pine woodland.
-Follow the path down the slope and at the path junction turn right.
+After 200yd (182m) take a clear path on the right.
+Follow this path downhill to a gate walking through Scots pine woodland.
+Continue to a path junction with a wooden post (cycle route marker 16) and turn right.

 As well as woodland, another major habitat within Clumber is heathland.
 This fragile habitat has suffered a national decline over the last few hundred years with areas planted with commercial woodland or ploughed to turn it into farmland.
 Late August sees the heather in bloom with insects collecting the nectar from the pink flowers.

-Continuing along the track you eventually get to Lime Tree Avenue which has a double row of trees.
-Here you turn left to walk between the rows of trees.
-As you go up the hill you reach a wooden swing barrier and a path on the left.
-Take this path with a clump of large mature beech trees on your right and continue along this track.
+Continuing along this track and you eventually get to Lime Tree Avenue which has a double row of trees.
+Here you turn left to walk between the trees.
+The path goes uphill and as it flattens out you pass a row of wooden stumps.
+Just after these look out for a wooden swing barrier and a path on the left.
+Take this path with a clump of large mature beech trees on your right and continue along this wide track back into woodland.

 Lime Tree Avenue